SintLucasAllStars/ChildsPlay/README.md

 The focus of this  is on the mechanics and AI.
 Graphics and variety of interactions are of less importance.
 Try to make it interesting but focus on the requirements first.

-The game will be single player.
-The player will play against or with NPC's powered by the best AI you can make.

 ## Submitting your work